 Popular Examples of Verticals

 When you are defining your Verticals, you’ll want to think in terms of intent.
-The Yext Answers Experience, for example, has several key intents that it wants a user to convert on —
+The Yext Search Experience, for example, has several key intents that it wants a user to convert on —

 - Scheduling a demo